Put these small towns in Texas on your radar for serving good food!

 Dutchman’s Hidden Valley – Hamilton, TX

 Tip: The Sourdough Bread is the Bomb.
-Order on Thursday if you know you know you’ll be driving by on the weekend.
+Order on Thursday if you know you’ll drive by on the weekend.

 Vaudeville In Fredericksburg